project-image

 Pax Londinium cover

-over 5 years ago – Tue, May 21, 2019 at 03:25:12 PM
+almost 7 years ago – Tue, May 21, 2019 at 03:25:12 PM

 Jason here - Art and layout work has been underway for a while now with Neil Gow and Paul Mitchener on the art for Pax Londinium, the first supplement for Liminal.
 Soon we should start seeing some images begin to emerge, but this morning I wanted to share what might very likely be the cover art for Pax Londinium.